-Lowes Financial Management Limited, authorised and regulated by the Financial Conduct Authority (FCA register number 114650, www.fca.org.uk/register).
+Lowes Financial Management Limited, authorised and regulated by the Financial Conduct Authority.
+StructuredProductReview is a trading style of Lowes Financial Management.
+(FCA register number 114650, www.fca.ora.uk/register).

 Introduction

 The investment universe can be very daunting, with many ways to invest to ensure that your savings perform and match your needs and requirements, whilst accepting an element of risk to help you on your journey.
 As Independent Financial Advisers we look across all investment markets to develop an understanding of what is good, or maybe what is less good, as we seek to deliver attractive returns for our clients commensurate with their chosen risk appetite.